Cycling can be a jargon-strewn minefield for newcomers and the Tour de France is no different.

 Team time trial

-The second stage of the 2019 Tour de France is a 27.6km team time trial, which will see riders race against the clock in their individual teams.
+There is no team time trial again this year.
 A team’s time is calculated at the fifth rider to cross the finish line.

 Stage 16 of this year’s Tour de France will be a 22km individual time trial.